Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 One of only two tartans in the world ever designed for guinea pigs (gearra-mhuc in Scottish Gaelic), this tartan is a Glen Plaid tribute variant of the original "Guinea Pigs for Deborah" tartan designed by Carol A.L.
 Martin.
-This tartan takes the classic warm colors of guinea pig breeds from the original tartan and transforms it into a Glen Plaid (short for Glen Urquhart plaid), a pattern with a woven twill design of small and large checks, often favoured for men's jackets and pants, and an excellent choice for camouflaging any guinea pig fur shedding that might be occurring in the summer season.
-Finding a pig in a pub having a pint is no longer as unrealistic as one might suppose.
-A microbrewery in Madrid Spain, Cervezas Guinea Pigs! has a guinea-pig inspired specialty beer menu (with appropriate label bottle art) that would cause "popcorning" (the happy leaping about of young guinea pigs) in all but the most jaded, including a Scotch Ale Wee Heavy, appropriately and onomatopoeiaically named Mc Cui!
+This tartan takes the classic warm colors of guinea pig breeds from the original tartan and transforms it into a Glen Plaid (short for Glen Urquhart plaid), a pattern with a woven twill design of small and large checks, often favoured for jackets and trousers, and an excellent choice for camouflaging any guinea pig fur shedding that might be occurring in the summer season.
+Finding a pig in a pub having a pint is no longer as alliteratively unrealistic as one might suppose.
+A microbrewery in Madrid Spain, Cervezas Guinea Pigs! now has a guinea-pig inspired specialty beer menu (with appropriate label bottle art) that would cause "popcorning" (the happy leaping about of young guinea pigs) in all but the most jaded.
+The menu includes a Scotch Ale Wee Heavy, appropriately and onomatopoeiaically named Mc Cui for their distinctive whistle!
 Slainte, Cheers and a Wheek Wheek! 🐹 🥕 🍺

 One of only two tartans in the world ever designed for guinea pigs (gearra-mhuc in Scottish Gaelic), this newly designed tartan is a Glen Plaid version of the original "Guinea Pigs for Deborah" tartan which was designed by Carol A.L.
 Martin.